ruby/did_you_mean/README.md

 ## Installation

-Ruby 2.3 ships with this gem and it will automatically be `require`d when a Ruby process starts up.
+Ruby 2.3 and later ships with this gem and it will automatically be `require`d when a Ruby process starts up.
 No special setup is required.

 ## Examples